Free Will in Ancient Thought

 ἡγεμονικόν, hēgemonikon, adjective, "of or for a leader, ready to lead or guide" the governing part of us.
 It is reason which governs us and our entire life.
 There is no nonrational part of our soul to generate nonrational desires which would constitute a motivation for us to act quite independent of any beliefs we have and could even over power reason and make us act against our beliefs.
 The way we behave is completely determined by our beliefs.
 If we act utterly irrationally, this is not because we are driven by nonrational desires but because we have utterly unreasonable beliefs.

-Why didn't Aristotle have "the appropriate notion of choice"?
+Why did Aristotle not have "the appropriate notion of choice"?
 He, following Plato, thought the soul was tripartite.
 In this, they both took themselves to correct Socrates.

 The Stoics took themselves to revert to the Socratic view.